 Loans are granted at an interest rate of 4.45% - 5.43% for a duration of 5, 10 or 15 years.

-College Ave doesn’t collect any application or origination fee.
+College Ave student loans do not collect any application or origination fee.
 No fee is offered for paying off the loan early and has repayment plans for 5,8, 10 or 15 years.
 LendKey offers repayment options of 10 years after five years of minimum interest-only payments.

 Sallie Mae offers loans starting from $1,000 to 100 percent of the school certified cost of attendance.
 Common Band offers loans up to 100% of the school’s cost of attendance.